nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <img src="images/addcommand/ap1.png" width="800px" height ="500px">

 * `ap n/Bernice Yu a/#01-01, blk 1, Changi Villege e/b.yu@ntu.edu.sg p/80880011 t/NTU t/staff` is unable
-* to add such patient because Bernice Yu already exists in the address book.
+* to add such patient because Bernice Yu already exists in the health contact.

 <img src="images/addcommand/ap2.png" width="800px" height ="500px">

 ### 1.1.2 Adding an appointment of a patient `addappointment`, `aa`

-Adds an appointment to the address book with input information including patient name, medical test, slot, and doctor.
+Adds an appointment to the health contact with input information including patient name, medical test, slot, and doctor.

 * Name must be the name of an existing patient.